 Larkin came to prominence in a backlash against Anglo-modernism — particularly against cryptic polymaths like Pound, Joyce, and Eliot, and to a slighter degree even Auden and Beckett, whom increasingly no one but scholars and academic critics could comprehend.
 (An “old tin can,” Larkin sneered of Eliot to his friend Bruce Montgomery.4) After abandoning his first calling to fiction — and the particularly wonderful Jill, which scored barely ripple let alone useful income — he struck pay dirt fairly quickly with his poems, gaining a large rank-and-file following, immense for a poet, in part because his voice reminded that public of their own voices, those of a post-Blitz middle-class of shopkeepers and civil servants whose last poet of national consent (and whose slim volumes they might have purchased ceremonially at W.H.
 Smith for the night table) would have been … who? — one of the Alfs, maybe, Tennyson or Housman.
 Or one of the Johnnys — Betjeman, Masefield.
 So he’s cleaving to the old forms, often to the tetrameters of hymnal and jumprope jingle, but letting them creak a bit and wobble.
 He wants you to know that they’re rickety, barely holding together — like England itself.

 Yet if Larkin’s poems seem mincing and characteristically unadorned, fragile almost rather than robust, shouldn’t we remind ourselves that appearances can be deceiving, indeed almost always are?
 Reluctant milquetoast on the jacket flap, bigoted and smutty (not to say chronically ambitious) in the actual life, Larkin made a performance of his entire existence.
 This explains many seemingly irreconcilable contradictions in the flustered reports of friends and colleagues — contradictions to the official, public rendering of his nature: “I don’t remember him ever being sad,” confided Winifred Arnott, the woman to whom, arguably, he was emotionally most open in his adult life. “[W]hen he expressed melancholy I think everyone took it to be a pose.”5 Even the final exile to Hull, self-denying and administrative, feels a little stagey — perhaps more so for being barely off the drizzly, gerontic map of his past: reared in dreary Coventry, he then — after three “blacked-out and butterless” wartime years at Oxford — decamped in turn to dreary Wellington, dreary Leicester, and dreary Belfast.
 (His dig-in at Hull was itself threatened only by a brief flirtation, hastily quashed, with Reading.
 Not quite dreary enough, presumably.)
-Harder still to hang with his what-you-see-is-what-you-get when factoring in some early transgressive side-work as Miss Coleman, his Blyton-like, Vicary-like, YA lesbian doppelgänger.
+Harder still to hang with his what-you-see-is-what-you-get when factoring in some early transgressive side-work as Miss Coleman, his Blyton-esque, Vicary-ish, YA lesbian doppelgänger.
 He himself provides plenty of tip-offs.
 “Here endeth,” one speaker declaims from the pulpit of an empty church, only to undercut that bombast — before the echoes have quite petered out — by worrying, pretending to worry, that he may have said it too loudly.
 But make no mistake, it’s the timbre, it’s the “hectoring” to which he refers a line or two earlier, that he’s calling into question, not the doomsaying per se.

 Bit of a ruse, then, the fumbled rhyme?
 We’re being distracted.
 The illusionist has drawn our attention to the opposite hand.6 And the effect of that ruse is its looking like sloppiness, or like a minor form of bad luck.
 Technique masquerading as its obverse.
 It gives the impression that the poet finally just gave up trying to fix the problem, because what needed saying — and what he meant to convey as sentiment — took primacy over conventional musical elements, such as might have been privileged by earlier generations of British verse.
 What we can’t say is that it’s an invisible effect.